datascientist05/Algorithm-Solutions/README.md

 ---

 ## About
-This repository contains solutions to algorithm problems from various sources:
+This repository contains solutions to algorithm problems from:

 - Skiena's *The Algorithm Design Manual*
-- LeetCode
-- Codeforces
-- HackerRank
 - Personal exercises and practice

 The goal is to have a well-organized collection of solutions for learning, reference, and interview preparation.